JorjaFox/library/content/posts/recaps/csi/forever.md

 ## Quotes

 **Robbins** Treated himself to a hamburger with pickles and ketchup, chocolate shake, and what I can only assume was super-size fries.
-**Sidle:** So that's what killed him.
+**Sara:** So that's what killed him.

 - - -

-**Sidle:** Vanity, thy name is teenage girl.
+**Sara:** Vanity, thy name is teenage girl.

 - - -

-**Sidle:** I think our girl was a young Madame DeFarge.
+**Sara:** I think our girl was a young Madame DeFarge.
 She made her own death shroud, but she didn't know her own measurements.